LIVE LTL RATES

 Per-mile pricing on LTL/PTL

 Shippers cannot verify miles driven.
-Rebated miles, scenic routes, "circle hauls" all show up as overcharges.
+Rebated miles, scenic routes, “circle hauls” show up as overcharges.
 Use per-pallet for LTL, per-linear-foot for PTL, per-load (not per-mile) for FTL on most lanes.

 Trap 4